Editor’s note: This post was originally published on 10/26/16 and has been updated for accuracy and comprehension.

 This is the final blog in a series of inbound marketing articles for anyone who wants to address their sales team’s biggest challenges – and get actionable solutions.

-You can get the whole series here.
+You can get start the series back at part 1, here.

 Your biggest problem is sales.

 You need more business to increase your profile, but that’s the long game.

 The way to get there is to work backward: